 Further, there are state tradeoffs in symmetry.
 Symmetry may be realized in several ways depending on the SFF and classifier functionality.
 In some cases, "mirrored" classification (i.e., from Source to Destination and from Destination to Source) policy may be deployed, whereas in others shared state between classifiers may be used to ensure that symmetric flows are correctly identified, then steered along the required SFP.
 At a high level, there are various common cases.
-In a non-exhaustive way, there can be for example: a single classifier (or a small number of classifiers), in which case both incoming and outgoing flows could be recognized at the same classifier, so the synchronization would be feasible by internal mechanisms internal to the classifier.
-Another case is the one of stateful classifiers where several classifiers may be clustered and share state.
-Lastly, another case entails fully distributed classifiers, where synchronization needs to be provided through unspecified means.
-This is a non-comprehensive list of common cases.
+In a non-exhaustive way, there can be for example:

+- o A single classifier (or a small number of classifiers), in which case both incoming and outgoing flows could be recognized at the same classifier, so the synchronization would be feasible by internal mechanisms internal to the classifier. - o Stateful classifiers where several classifiers may be clustered and share state. - o Fully distributed classifiers, where synchronization needs to be provided through unspecified means.